GoogleCloudPlatform/java-docs-samples/pubsub/streaming-analytics/README.md

    gsutil mb gs://$BUCKET_NAME
    ```

  1. Start a [Google Cloud Scheduler] job that publishes one message to a [Google Cloud Pub/Sub] topic every minute.
-This will create an [Google App Engine] app if one has  not been created.
+This will create an [App Engine] app if one has never been created on the project.

     ```bash
     # Create a Pub/Sub topic.